Zoom acquires AI translation startup Kites

 But Kites claims to leverage “state of the art” technology and predictive AI — built in-house and running on the cloud or on-premises — to deliver leading translation accuracy with low latency.
 Transcripts and translated text appear in real time, before speakers complete their sentences, and self-correct if a better interpretation is identified after additional context.

-Kites says that when it comes to recognition, its system has an error rate of about 5%, with about only 1 second of delay behind a person’s speech.
+Kites says that when it comes to recognition, its system has an error rate of about 5%, with about only one second of delay behind a person’s speech.

-“Kites emerged with the mission of breaking down language barriers and making seamless cross-language interaction a reality of everyday life, and we have long admired Zoom for its ability to easily connect people across the world,” Waibel and Stüker said in a press release.
+“Kites emerged with the mission of breaking down language barriers and making seamless cross-language interaction a reality of everyday life, and we have long admired Zoom for its ability to easily connect people across the world,” Waibel and Stüker said in a statement.
 “We know Zoom is the best partner for Kites to help advance our mission and we are excited to see what comes next under Zoom’s incredible innovation engine.”

-Following the acquisition, Waibel will become a Zoom research fellow, a role in which he’ll advise Zoom’s machine translation R&D. As for Zoom, it’ll explore opening an R&D center in Germany in the future, according to Zoom president of product and engineering Velchamy Sankarlingam.
+Following the acquisition, Waibel will become a Zoom research fellow, a role in which he’ll advise Zoom’s machine translation R&D. As for Zoom, it will explore opening an R&D center in Germany, according to Velchamy Sankarlingam, Zoom president of product and engineering.

 “We are continuously looking for new ways to deliver happiness to our users and improve meeting productivity, and machine translation solutions will be key in enhancing our platform for Zoom customers across the globe,” Sankarlingam said in a statement.
 “With our aligned missions to make collaboration frictionless — regardless of language, geographic location, or other barriers – we are confident Kites’ impressive team will fit right in with Zoom.”